Friday, April 11, 2025, Denver, Colorado, 6:00 AM – 7:30 AM Mountain Time (8:00 AM – 9:30 AM Eastern Time)

 • Strategies to manage side effects of tarlatamab in routine practice; appropriate thresholds for dose modification and treatment discontinuation

-• Routes of administration, recommended step-up dosing and optimal duration of treatment
+• Route of administration, recommended step-up dosing and optimal duration of treatment

 • Appropriate premedication and prophylaxis for patients with SCLC about to initiate treatment with tarlatamab